Locations:

 Officially approved by the U.S. Federal Drug Administration (FDA) in 2010, Xeomin is the newest neuromuscular blocker on the market for various cosmetic and medical procedures.

 First, here’s a quick refresher on neuromuscular blockers, in general.
-These are injectable drugs that are used to temporarily relax muscles in your face and sometimes, other parts of your body.
+These are injectable drugs that are used to temporarily relax muscles in your face or other parts of your body.
 In addition to cosmetic uses such as getting rid of fine lines and wrinkles, it can help with medical issues like migraines, overactive bladder and eye conditions.

 Xeomin is similar to Botox and Dysport® in terms of its use,” says Dr. Ranasinghe.”
 It aims to temporarily relax the muscles that cause wrinkles, giving the skin a smoother and more youthful appearance.”